-Laurentian University offers an outstanding university experience: over 175 degree programs, a vibrant multi-cultural atmosphere, and a campus bordered by fresh-water lakes in the northern Ontario city of Greater Sudbury.
-As part of the university’s inclusive approach to Indigenous Studies, you can take it in English or French.
+Laurentian University offers an outstanding university experience: Over 175 degree programs, a vibrant multi-cultural atmosphere and a campus bordered by freshwater lakes in the northern Ontario city of Greater Sudbury.
+As part of the University’s inclusive approach to Indigenous Studies, you can study this program in English or French.
 Laurentian prepares you as agents of change and empowers you to create innovative responses to local and global challenges.
-For more information, please visit https://laurentian.ca/
+Read more about Laurentian University.

-Laurentian’s admission requirements are divided into different types of learners that include secondary school and mature students.
-Each type has different requirements and admission policies.
+Laurentian’s admission requirements are divided into different categories of learners that include secondary school and mature students.
+Each category has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.

 Indigenous Learner Policy

 During the academic year, university recruiters travel throughout Ontario to visit Indigenous learners in many secondary schools and community organizations.
-These recruiters are part of the Indigenous Postsecondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
+These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
 They’ll have the most up-to-date information about applying to your university as an Indigenous learner.
-The APSIP website includes information on events, resources for students, and contact information for the recruiters.
+Read more about APSIP.

 Alternative Admissions and Transition Programs

-The Laurentian Initiative for Transition (LIFT) is a free program that takes place before classes begin and is provided by Accessibility Services.
-Through LIFT, you’ll develop study skills, experience mock lectures, adjust to campus life, and receive training on assistive devices.
-Learn more about Laurentian’s free transition program.
+The Laurentian Initiative for Transition (LIFT) [PDF] is a free program that takes place before classes begin and is provided by Accessibility Services.
+Through LIFT, you’ll develop study skills, experience mock lectures, adjust to campus life and receive training on assistive devices.
+Learn more about Laurentian’s free transition program [PDF].